TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/MultiFactorAuthentication.rst

 Managing MFA providers is currently possible via the :guilabel:`User Settings` module in the tab called :guilabel:`Account security`.

+.. include:: /Images/AutomaticScreenshots/Authentication/MfaActivate.rst.txt

 The :guilabel:`Account security` tab displays the current state:

 -  whether MFA can be configured
 -  whether MFA is activated or
 -  whether some MFA providers are locked

 Included MFA providers
 ----------------------